kahnwong/karnwong.me/content/posts/2024/how-to-connect-to-cloud-sql-from-cloud-run/index.md

 ## Cloud Run and and Cloud SQL

-With Cloud Run and Cloud SQL, thins are a bit different, but for a good reason.
+With Cloud Run and Cloud SQL, things are a bit different, but for a good reason.
 Both Cloud Run and Cloud SQL are in GCP-managed VPC, meaning, they can talk to each other directly.

 ![gcp-nentwork](images/gcp-nentwork.webp)